What Is Osteopathy?

 When we say “holistic,” we mean that your examination and treatment are not limited to addressing symptoms alone.
 Instead, osteopathy focuses on identifying and treating the underlying causes of your condition, considering how different parts of the body interact and influence each other.

-Each treatment is tailored specifically to the individual patient, utilizing a deep understanding of medicine and biomechanics to correct poor musculoskeletal function.
+Each treatment is tailored specifically to the individual patient, utilising an in-depth understanding of medicine and biomechanics to correct poor musculoskeletal function.
 This approach supports the body’s natural ability to heal efficiently.

 “The practice of osteopathy is unique in that diagnosis and treatment are partially achieved by a highly developed sense of touch.”